Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBHIDDevice.rst

 .. important :: The USB endpoint maximum packet size should correspond to the size of the largest HID report defined in the HID report descriptor.

-.. note :: “USBHIDDevice.h” must be included to use the class function.
+.. note :: "USBHIDDevice.h" must be included to use the class function.

 ------------------------------------